helrond/songs/_posts/2024-12-20-what-a-fire.md

 ---
 You stood there on the mountainside year upon year
 Your hollow holding shrines
-Your branches sheltered poets, philosophers and djinns
+You sheltered poets, philosophers and djinns
 The world came just to pass you by

 <div class="chorus">